opentok/opentok-windows-sdk-samples/README.md

 Similar to BasicVideoChat but using WinForms as the presentation framework.

+### BasicVideoChatUWP

+Similar to BasicVideoChat but using UWP as the presentation framework.
+Keep in mind that this sample only works for a windows desktop UWP app.
+For a general UWP app that works on any UWP enabled platform (windows phone, hololens, XBOX, etc.), UWP SDK must be used instead (check nuget package Vonage.Client.Video.UWP).

 ### SimpleMultiparty

 This app shows how to implement a video call application with several clients.